 A Friend of House is a student, not a member of the SLG, who has been invited to live in section to help the group reach the residency requirement.
 Any FOH currently living in an SLG section does not have right of return to the SLG for next year unless he/she joins the SLG or is asked to be a FOH again.
 A FOH not returning to the SLG section for the upcoming year does not have ROR and should participate in the independent House and Room Selection Process.

 Non-SLG Students Assigned to House by Housing Assignments

 At times it is necessary to assign non-SLG students to SLG houses due to space demand and the inability of some SLGs to fill their house.
 These students do not have right of return to the SLG house.
 They will be given right of return to their prior independent house if applicable.

-February 5 - Deadline to submit new or changed special medical housing need requests to Student Health or Student Disability Access Office (SDAO).
+February 2 - Deadline to submit new or changed special medical housing need requests to Student Disability Access Office (SDAO).

 February 7, 8, 9 - Application window for students is open.

 February 12 - Selective Living Group (SLG) membership lists due.

 February 15, 16 - Application make-up day for all students.

 March 5 – SLG assignment plan due to Housing Assignments.

 April 13 – All students, including SLG members, confirm fall housing assignments and select dining plans.